Any day is a good day to sue Ed Sheeran.

 But that’s not all by a long shot.

-Second, if these tunes have a “heart”, that groove ain’t it.
+If these tunes do have a “heart”, that groove ain’t it.
 For comparison, let’s consider the supposedly less “hearty” features of these two songs.

-The melodies of “Thinking Out Loud” are craftily composed and serve the lyric deftly.
+The melodies in “Thinking Out Loud” are craftily composed and serve the lyrics well.
 Each musical thought leads logically to the next, creating an ebb and flow, and directing the storytelling and emotional arcs of the song.
-The lyric and melody comprise a substantial and competent work that could likely be supported by several other chord progressions in the accompaniment, and still have been hit.
+The lyrics and melody comprise a substantial and competent work that could likely be supported by several other chord progressions and grooves in the accompaniment and still have been a hit.

 And here we find the same integrity in the choruses.
 This is a stack of all three choruses from “Thinking Out Loud” with its “We found love right where we are” tag.

-Again we find a deliberate, complete and very substantial melodic work.
+Again we find a deliberate, complete, and very substantial melodic work.
 “Thinking Out Loud” is neither dominated nor significantly defined by the groove it shares with “Let’s Get It On.”
-In fact, I could install a different groove, an even more common one, and the song would remain intact and be hardly affected.
+In fact, I could install a different even more common one, and the song would remain intact and be hardly affected.
 The accompaniment is not its “heart.”
-The track’s value is mostly held in the wealth of material in these examples — catchy, clever, appealing, singable by a six year old after a couple of hearings, and completely composed by Ed Sheehan.
+The track’s value is mostly held in the wealth of material in these examples — catchy, clever, appealing, singable by a six-year-old after a couple of hearings, and completely composed by Ed Sheeran.

-Of supreme importance, “Thinking Out Loud’s” melody and lyric contains nothing of consequence in common with “Let’s Get It On.”
-So it’s weird to be arguing substantial musical similarity at all.
-In prior musicology analysis I’ve talked about “how many notes in a row are common to both tunes,” and that sort of thing.
-Common notes in melodies are usually the primary cause for a complaint.
-Unbelievably here the plaintiffs might never even mention melody or notes.
-Imagine, they are going to argue pop song infringement while perhaps avoiding any discussion of melodies and lyrics since both are, if anything, exceptionally unalike.
+Importantly, “Thinking Out Loud’s” melody contains nothing of consequence in common with “Let’s Get It On.”
+Common notes in melodies are probably most often the primary good argument for infringement.
+Here, the plaintiffs might never even mention melody.
+Imagine it.
+They are possibly going to argue pop song infringement while painstakingly avoiding any discussion of melodies and lyrics since both are, if anything, notably unalike.

 ‘Let’s Get It On” is an iconic track that reached #1 on the Billboard Top 100.
-On paper it’s mostly a framework.
-It has a structure, but it’s a loose one.
-And it has melodies that have become familiar over time because it was a monster hit, but its melodies are rather meandering and fluid.
-Most of us can precisely sing that first line, “I’ve been really trying, Baby…” and we can join the chorus at “Let’s get in on,” and only if you know and love the song, you might add “We’re all sensitive people…” But much of it is an ethereal, stylized and improvisational sounding performance.
-These are among its charms but they happen to have nothing in common with “Thinking.”
+It’s a lot about framework.
+It has a structure, but a delightfully loose one.
+And its melodies have become familiar and memorable, but those melodies are meandering and fluid.
+Most of us can precisely sing that first line, “I’ve been really trying, Baby…” and we can join the chorus at “Let’s get in on,” and only if you know and love the song, you might add “We’re all sensitive people…” But much of it is an ethereal, stylized and improvisational natural sounding performance.
+These are its charms!
+And they happen to have nothing in common with “Thinking.”